milos-matijasevic/grpc-api/README.md

 Then copy current table in new hypertable https://docs.timescale.com/latest/getting-started/migrating-data

-This part isn't needed u can skip it
+This part isn't needed it can be skipped
 Download sqlite tools
 https://www.sqlite.org/download.html
 ```bash